sf-wdi-37/js-control-flow/README.md

 *After this workshop, developers will be able to:*

 - Predict the output of boolean expressions, including "truthy" and "falsey" values.
-- Write conditional statements based on English or pseudocode descriptions of behavior.
+- Write conditional statements based on descriptions of behavior.
 - Compare & contrast `for` and `while` loops.
-- Write loops based on English or pseudocode descriptions of behavior.
+- Write loops based on descriptions of behavior.
-- Identify 'blocks' in JavaScript code.
+- Identify "blocks" in JavaScript code.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

 - Create and change variables of many types in the Chrome developer tools.
-- Access and change values with objects and arrays.
+- Access and change values within objects and arrays.

 <!--